RoboTeamTwente/rfid-tracker-server/README.md

 foo bar`, run `django foo bar` instead.
 This script works from any directory, in contrast to `manage.py`.

+## Releasing

+First, generate the changelog: create a new feature branch, run `just release` (it will make a commit), and merge it.
+Don't delete the branch just yet.

+After Github shows a green checkmark against the release commit, tag it with the new version (i.e. `git tag v1.2.3`) and push the tag.

+If the checkmark was not green, you will see an error message.
+In this case, wait and try again.
+If the push was successful, you will soon see the new release on Github and Dockerhub.

 ## Pitfalls

 ### Pre-commit